-- Claims notifications: There were no new claims reported that had a report date prior to 31 March 2019.
-No claims (that already had a notification date) changed notification date between the two databases. - Portfolio category: Seven claims changed category.
-Two of these changed to mesothelioma. - Settlement date: There has been one claim that previously had a settlement date prior to 31 March 2019 that has changed settlement dates at the current valuation.
+- Claims notifications: There were no new claims reported that had a report date prior to 31 March 2020.
+No claims (that already had a notification date) changed notification date between the two databases. - Portfolio category: Eight claims changed category.
+Three of these changed to mesothelioma. - Settlement date: There has been one claim that previously had a settlement date prior to 31 March 2020 that has changed settlement date at the current valuation.